antixenoinitiative/axiwiki/speedrunbuilds.md

 # Speedrun Builds

-> These ship builds are not recommended for pilots new to Anti-Xeno Content, they require a solid understanding of Thargoid mechanics to be able to succeed. **Use these at your own Risk.**
+> These ship builds are not recommended for pilots new to Anti-Xeno Content, they require a solid understanding of Thargoid mechanics to truly succeed.
 Click [here](/en/builds) to see our recommended builds for regular AX.
 {.is-warning}

 There are several differences between a general-purpose AX build and a speedrunner - they key difference being the focus of survivability and versatility in general builds, whereas speedrun builds can be highly specific to a particular variant and often forego self-repair capabilities, instead focusing on lasting just long enough to complete the kill.